Alex Murdaugh 'destroyed' by fatal shootings of wife and son, surviving son testifies at double murder trial

 "I knew he would go out at a bar and there's somebody that wants to talk about it, make a scuff about it," Buster said.

-The accident and the ensuing backlash from the community "kind of consumed" his mother, Buster said.
+The accident and the ensuing backlash from the community "kind of consumed" his 52-year-old mother, Buster said.

 "She (was) big on reading all of it.
 And when she read the negative stuff, you know, (it) made her feel upset and whatnot, and it ultimately kind of caused her to distance herself from Hampton," where the family had long lived, he said.
 Maggie felt people in town were "staring at her and talking about her," Buster said, and she stopped going to the grocery stores and pharmacy there.

-Alex Murdaugh was sued by Beach's family after the boat crash, and prosecutors have pointed to the civil case as a potential catalyst for the killings: Witnesses who testified for the state described a hearing in that case, set to take place three days after the murders, that could have revealed the state of Murdaugh's finances and his alleged misdeeds.
-The hearing was canceled after the murders.
+Alex Murdaugh was sued by Beach's family after the boat crash, and prosecutors pointed to the lawsuit as a potential catalyst for the killings: Witnesses who testified for the state described a hearing in that case, set to take place three days after the fatal shootings, which could have revealed the state of Murdaugh's finances and his alleged misdeeds.
+The hearing was canceled after the killings.

-But Alex Murdaugh never appeared "overly anxious" about the civil case, Buster said Tuesday.

 The-CNN-Wire